emmak1m/portfolio/README.md

 # portfolio
-This is my UX/UI Portfolio attempt
+This is my UX/UI Portfolio coding attempt